KevinMX/actions-immortalwrt-mtk-sdk-phicomm-k2p/README.md

 Or if you're using Phicomm K2P, you may download the firmware directly from Actions or releases.

+Due to space restriction of the device, I made seperate builds of passwall and ssr-plus, choose either one on your demand.

 The flashing procedure is pretty much the same as other firmware, if you're using breed bootloader, choose "generic" flash layout should be okay.

 ### Packages included